Skip to Content

 A healthy spark plug is essential for reliability, power, and smooth running.
 Plugs have a tough job.
 They carry high voltages and live at the heart of the engine where it’s hottest.

-Making matters worse for the plug is its location – right out front of the engine.
+Making matters worse for the plug is its location: right out in front of the engine.
 So, getting shoved into fences and trees is all part of a spark plug’s life, and you thought you had it hard!

 These are the most common spark plug faults: